-Finally, also the Trial Austria used the average score as first indicator.
+Also the Trial Austria used the average score as first indicator.
 However, additionally the end-user feedback got a higher importance after changes to the review process according to lessons learned and the feedback from the project's technical review at REA.
 This resulted in a higher deviation in the pre-selection from the indication achieved by the review scores.
 Still, a solid argumentation was required in case a solution with a high score was rejected, or a solution with low score was pre-selected.
 For the Trial Austria, the average score was 20.4 out of 30 points.
 Two solutions above the average were rejected, due to too high individual resource requirements, which could not be supplied by the Trial.
+Both required human and operational resources as well as a scenario, which would not have been supplied by the solution provider and which was not addressing the Trial objectives.
 Further two solutions below the average score were pre-selected, because they provided interesting functionality and the end-users requested to investigate those more deeply.